ACM Trends: Data-Driven Outcomes for Children’s Museums

 In 2016, Knology partnered with the Association of Children’s Museums (ACM) to launch an initiative that does just that.
 The ACM Trends series publishes research to help professionals in the children’s museums field to understand patterns and anticipate shifts that will influence their work.
 Each volume features a selection of reports focused on the unique needs of children’s museums as a sector.
 Drawing on data pooled from ACM member institutions coupled with external public datasets, these reports provide practical synthesis on a range of topics, and summaries of the direct implications for the management of children's museums.
 Each report draws attention to an emerging issue or opportunity for the field, and suggests ways that leaders of children’s museums can proactively use data to advance their work.

 Since the publication of the first ACM Trends report in 2017, children’s museums have used the information to understand and shape their operations.
 Below, we provide a brief synopsis of each report that has been produced as part of the series so far, starting with the most recent.
 Each report analyzes a single trend.
 We have categorized the reports by volume, and within each volume, we have arranged the associated reports by chronological order.
-For more information, please contact the series editor, Kate Flinner, at KateF@knology.org.
+For more information, please contact Shaun Field (shaunf@knology.org).

 Cover Photo by Note Thanun on Unsplash